xindixu/intro-to-react-flask/README.md

-# The World
+# Intro to React and Flask
 This is a project for CS 331E Software Engineering Class in University of Texas at Austin.

-This app uses Python Flask as backend, React as frontend, and postgreSQL as database.

 ## Setting it up!